aydini/MP-Traces/README.md

 sudo apt-get install -y apache2 tshark screen
 ```

-Create a large data file in the web server root directory:
+Create a large data file in the web server root directory (/var/www or /var/www/html):

 ```
-sudo dd if=/dev/zero bs=512 count=2097152 of=/var/www/testFile.1GB
+sudo dd if=/dev/zero bs=512 count=2097152 of=/var/www/html/testFile.1GB
 ```

 Clone this repository on the server: